-October is Domestic Violence Awareness month and it is important to speak up about domestic abuse, raise awareness, provide services, and provide information on how to navigate an unfortunate situation.
+As a divorce attorney in Texas, it is important to speak up about domestic abuse, raise awareness, provide services, and provide information on how to navigate an unfortunate situation.
+Divorce and domestic violence are touchy subjects and we are here to help.

 As of this year, 1 in 4 women and 1 in 9 men are victims of domestic violence in the United States.
 In Texas, during the pandemic, domestic violence has increased by 23%.